top of page

 After a decade at Atari, Electronic Arts, and Blue Shift, working on many games, he retired to paint full-time, and his artwork fills this website.
 In 2018, he felt called to return to Mimi-Ni.
 It was an ambitious project that kept him fully engaged for four hours a day for more than four years.

 Upon completing the film, he returned to sketching and painting local nature in Marin County.
+Here are his most recent works.

 bottom of page